The Royal Veterinary College offers several residencies that are world-renowned training programmes for veterinary specialisation.

 - Have the patience to teach and guide veterinary undergraduate students

-The programmes in medicine and surgery run for three years and are designed to meet the requirements of the relevant European and American Colleges.
+The programmes in medicine, surgery and diagnostic imaging run for three years and are designed to meet the requirements of the relevant European and American Specialist Colleges.

 Please see the respective websites for further information on specific requirements:

 The annual leave entitlement is 25 days inclusive of bank holidays; however, timing needs to be coordinated with the hospital’s needs and fellow residents.
-Further details can be found in the Code of Practice.
+Further details can be found in the Code of Practice (see below).

 Code of Practice